-Train travel time: 1 hour 13 minutes.
-Train tickets can be ordered HERE, or purchased in the train station before departure or on a train.
-A good advice for locals is to take a bicycle on train (costs 1,60 Eur extra), so it’s quicker to reach your final destination after you left a train.
+Train travel time is 1 hour 11 minutes.
+Train tickets can be ordered online HERE, or purchased at the cashier in Vilnius train station just before departure or even on a train.
+There is additional fee of 1,45 Eur when buying ticket on the train.
+A good advice for locals is to take a bicycle on train (costs 1,60 Eur extra) to reach your final destination faster.

 05:42 – 06:55; 07:40 – 08:53; 11:45 – 12:57; 15:10 – 16:19; 19:43 – 20:54.